uphold/docs/_entities.md

-balance | The total balance of the card, including all pending transactions. available | The balance available for withdrawal/usage. lastTransactionAt | A timestamp of the last time a transaction on this card was conducted. position | The member’s preferred sort order for the card.
+balance | The total balance of the card, including all pending transactions. available | The balance available for withdrawal/usage. lastTransactionAt | A timestamp of the last time a transaction on this card was conducted. settings | Contains the card's current `position` and whether the card is `starred` or not.

 ## Contact Object